lunarmodules/Penlight/docs/manual/06-data.md

 (As with AWK, please note the single-quotes used in this command; this prevents the shell trying to expand the column indexes.
 If you are on Windows, then you are fine, but it is still necessary to quote the expression in double-quotes so it is passed as one argument to your batch file.)

-As a tutorial resource, have a look at test-data.lua in the PL tests directory for other examples of use, plus comments.
+As a tutorial resource, have a look at `test-data.lua` in the PL tests directory for other examples of use, plus comments.

+The data returned by `read` or constructed by `copy_select` from a query is basically just an array of rows: `{{1,2},{3,4}}`.
+So you may use `read` to pull in any array-like dataset, and process with any function that expects such a implementation.
+In particular, the functions in `array2d` will work fine with this data.
+In fact, these functions are available as methods; e.g. `array2d.flatten` can be called directly like so to give us a one-dimensional list:

+    v = data.read('dat.txt'):flatten()

+The data is also in exactly the right shape to be treated as matrices by [LuaMatrix](http://lua-users.org/wiki/LuaMatrix):

+    > matrix = require 'matrix'
+    > m = matrix(data.read 'mat.txt')
+    > = m
+    1       0.2     0.3
+    0.2     1       0.1
+    0.1     0.2     1
+    > = m^2  -- same as m*m
+    1.07    0.46    0.62
+    0.41    1.06    0.26
+    0.24    0.42    1.05

+`write` will write matrices back to files for you.

 Finally, for the curious, the global variable `_DEBUG` can be used to print out the actual iterator function which a query generates and dynamically compiles.
 By using code generation, we can get pretty much optimal performance out of arbitrary queries.